AscherFriedman/AscherFriedman.github.io/index.md

 ## Ascher's Blog!

 Hello and welcome to this blog.
-I'll be discussing and at times demoing with code thoughts and projects related to data science.
+I'll be discussing and demoing ideas for all things datascience!